 A genuine Kung Fu style results from the work of several men that transmitted the movements, the energy and the very essence of the style.
 However, each Master has his own exigency and his way to teach his art, in respect of the martial lineage.
 In recognition to my Sifu's exceptional level in this genuine Kung Fu style, and to his fair and exceptional human nature, I decided to give his name to my school.

-For the last five years, the LWS Pak Mei School has performed lion dances in Foshan (China) for the anniversaries of Siye Lao Wei San's school.
+Since 2012, the LWS Pak Mei School has performed lion dances and Pak Mei in Foshan (China) for the anniversaries of Siye Lao Wei San's school.

 The way of learning Kung Fu